isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-10-post-Public Consultation on the International Arbitration Regime and the International Arbitration Act.md

 <p>5.
 The public consultation paper can be accessed below:</p>
 <p><strong>Invitation to Provide Feedback</strong>
 </p>
 <p>6.
-Please submit your feedback by 2 August 2024 via FormSG using the link
+Please submit your feedback by 28 April 2025 via FormSG using the link
 ( ) or the following QR Code: ( )</p>
 <p>7.
 Your feedback is important to us.
 All comments received will be considered.
 However, we seek your understanding that we will not be able to individually